Scientific Name

 How to Grow and Care

 Established Senecios are extremely drought tolerant.
-They do need some water during the summer but do not leave the soil wet for prolonged periods.
-Allow the soil to dry out between waterings in winter, when they are somewhat dormant.
-Since they are growing in sandy soil, nutrients will need to be replenished.
+They need some water during the summer but do not leave the soil wet for prolonged periods.
+Allow the soil to dry out between waterings in winter when the plants are somewhat dormant.
+Since they are growing in sandy soil, nutrients need to be replenished.
 Fertilize annually, but lightly.
 Too much fertilizer will cause a lot of leggy growth.

 Taller varieties can get floppy.
-In very early spring, you can prune them back to where the stem is firm.
+You can prune them back in early spring to where the stem is firm.
 You can even root the cuttings.

 Plants can be divided or repotted in early spring.
 If you are growing them in containers, they enjoy spending the summer outdoors.
 Wait until there is no danger of frost and move them back indoors in the fall.